myh1220/Gradebook-CSC251-Fall25/README.md

 ### A. Interactive Menu Commands

-The program uses single-character commands in the main loop:
+This program uses single-character commands in the main loop:

 | Command | Description |
 | :--- | :--- |